ThreeBearsBalancedWithText_18Sep2024_Vignette

 As a simple example, suppose that two consecutive TWRs (market related time-weighted returns, the statistic normally published) are 20% pa and (10% pa), respectively.
 Ignoring compounding, the average return is 5% pa.
 The first year's statistic was a very poor indicator of what was to come and so positively misleading.
 The essential point is that DB pension fund trustees normally had a very much longer planning timeframe than other investors.

-That led me to think about basing performance assessment upon discounted asset values, now recorded at long equity returns (which I intend to update when I can).
+That led me to think about basing performance assessment upon discounted asset values, now recorded at long equity returns (most recently updated in Jan 2024).
 It is worth thinking about UK DB funding in the past, reflecting that higher returns really do reduce costs and worrying about the huge private sector “funding nightmare”.